 The Vice President of Student Services arranges for academic and auxiliary adjustments to be provided to qualified students (those with verified disabilities who require special services) prior to registration.
-A plan will be developed that best meets a student's needs, given available resources.
+Once eligibility is determined, the Vice President of Student Services and the student develop an accommodations plan that best meets the student's needs, given available resources.